collective/collective.collectionfilter/README.md

 ## Filtering collections

 Add filter/search portlets directly to a collection.
-Selecting filter values reloads results asynchronously (no page refresh) via AJAX.
+Selecting filter values reloads results without a page refresh via AJAX.

 If your theme or view template needs customization for AJAX loading, adjust the `Content Selector` and/or `View Template` settings.
-Make sure the selector exists on both the source collection template and the target page.
+The selector must exist on both the source collection template and the target page.

 Filters can also target a remote collection — specify a `target collection` in the portlet/tile settings.
-Without AJAX, selecting a filter option redirects to the collection.
+If AJAX is disabled, selecting a filter option redirects to the collection.

 ## Mosaic integration